 The Directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the trust and to enable them to ensure that the accounts comply with requirements outlined in the above mentioned direction of the Secretary of State.
-They are also responsible for safeguarding the assets of the trust and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities
+They are also responsible for safeguarding the assets of the trust and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-taking reasonable steps for the prevention and detection of made and other megalanties.

 The Directors confirm to the best of their knowledge and belief they have complied with the above requirements in preparing the accounts.

 By order of the Board

 Dr Sonia Swart Chief Executive

-Date

-Simon Lazarus Director of Finance